etan18/Obsidian-Notes/Machine Structures/threads.md

 - Only one thread can "hold" the lock at any time.
 Before performing an action, check if the lock is available and acquire it.
 - Perform the action.
 This part is known as the **critical section**.
 - Return the lock upon completion of the action.
-##### busy waiting
+##### condition variables
-Busy waiting is a naive synchronization method that relies on atomic loads and stores to continuously check if a thread can proceed execution.
+**Busy waiting**, or *spinlocking*, is a naive synchronization method that relies on atomic loads and stores to continuously check if a thread can proceed execution.
 ```
 // Thread A